 (B- to A+)

-Completing at least FOUR events per YEAR is required to complete the program by the time College Applications are sent out in the fall of Sr. year.
-If you keep to an average of 4 per year in 9th, 10th, 11th grades, you will have 12 events done before 12th grade begins.
+Completing at least 4 events per year is necessary to complete the program by the time College Applications are sent out in the fall of Sr. year.
+By doing an average of 4 per year in 9th, 10th, and 11th grades, participation criteria can easily be met before Sr. year begins.
+(Students can also begin events in the 8th grade with the "Welcome" and "Summer Programs".)

 Students are welcome and encouraged to do many more than 12 ACE events.
 They may attend as many programs as they like and can fit into their schedules.
 The more you attend, the more you benefit.

-At least eight from this group.
+Students need at least 8 from this group.
 You may do many more than eight if you wish; all count towards the 12.

 - Regional Institutes Educational event for both Students AND Parents.
 They are offered in both the Fall and Spring semesters.
 Each has several workshops to choose from.
 You may attend as many Regional Institutes as you like, and you may also repeat the individual workshops.
 Parents and students may attend the same workshops or may each attend a different one.

-- Campus Visits High School Field trips that are grade specific.
+- Campus Visits Our liaisons bring students on ACE sponsored field trips that are grade specific.
 In each grade, students will be taken to one of the four ACE colleges.
-(9th-Ithaca College; 10th-SUNY Cortland; 11-TC3; 12th-Cornell.)
-These are NOT recruitment visits, they are career/educational programs hosted at these colleges.
+(9th-Ithaca College; 10th-SUNY Cortland; 11-TC3; 12th-Cornell.) for age appropriate workshops.
+These are NOT recruitment visits, they are career/educational conferences hosted at these colleges.
 Students should attend the program even if they do not intend to apply to the host college.

 - Campus Events Student AND Parent programs that are also grade specific and there is only one per grade each year.
 In each grade, students and their parents will experience a different educational program at one of the four ACE colleges.
 Each grade's planned "event" is different based on the needs for that grade level, if you miss one you may not repeat it.
 (8th-Welcome-TC3; 9th-'Spirit Day'-SUNY Cortland; 10th- 'Dream &Achieve'-Cornell; 11th-'Making Choices'-Ithaca College; No 12th grd. program)